nielskee/draft-articles/TechnicalHiringPart1.md

 screening tools and techniques, and figure out how to get the best out of them, for both you and the candidate.

-##  Resources
+## Further Reading

-<a name="fn1">1</a>: I highly recommend Pete Goodliffe's book both to
-developers starting out, and to experienced developers who are mentoring less experienced developers.
+I've referenced a few books in this post.
+I highly recommend Pete Goodliffe's book both to developers starting out, and also to experienced developers who are mentoring less experienced developers.
 [On Amazon.co.uk](https://www.amazon.co.uk/Becoming-Better-Programmer-Handbook-People/dp/1491905530)

-<a name="fn2">2</a>: Emily Webber has written a concise, excellent
-book on building Communities Of Practice in organisations.
+Emily Webber has written a concise, excellent book on building Communities Of Practice in organisations.
 She's also a regular speaker on this subject, so don't miss an opportunity to hear her talking.
 [On Amazon.co.uk](https://www.amazon.co.uk/Building-Successful-Communities-Practice-Webber/dp/095749193X)

-<a name="fn3">3</a>: Sandro Mancuso picks apart the traditional job
-spec in the hiring section of his excellent book "The Software Craftsman".
-I recommend this book to everyone working in software development.
+Sandro Mancuso picks apart the traditional job spec in the hiring section of his excellent book "The Software Craftsman".
+There's much more to this book than hiring, though and I recommend it to everyone working in software development.
 [On Amazon.co.uk](https://www.amazon.co.uk/Software-Craftsman-Professionalism-Pragmatism-Robert/dp/0134052501)